bblair31/birthday_reminder_backend/README.md

 ### Installing

+1. Fork and clone this repository

-1. Install all required gems
+2. Install all required gems

 ```
 bundle install
 ```
   * *NOTE*: If you get an error message about needing to install Bundler, from the command line run `gem install bundler`

-2. Created new PostgreSQL development database
+3. Created new PostgreSQL development database

 ```
 rails db:create
 ```

-3. Run all database migrations and establish schema
+4. Run all database migrations and establish schema

 ```
 rails db:migrate
 ```
-4. Seed the database with given seed data from seeds.rb
+5. Seed the database with given seed data from seeds.rb

 ```
 rails db:seed
 ```

-5. Start the Rails Server
+6. Start the Rails Server

 ```
 rails start
 ```
-6. Check to see if browser can communicate with the database
+7. Check to see if browser can communicate with the database

   * Open your default browser and navigate to localhost:3000 (or whatever address is listed in the command line at 'Listening on tcp:'